sa-ccr/SACCR/README.md

 5. Features like maturity depending on the underlying, base transactions etc are not implemented in the open source version.

-If you want to use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com or visit our website www.openriskcalculator.com
+If you want to become a contributor to this project, use this code for commercial purposes or for any other queries please contact us at info@openriskcalculator.com or visit our website www.openriskcalculator.com